 Lastly, diastasis recti can be associated with a variety of gastrointestional issues.
 Constipation, bloating, and excessive gas can prevent normal abdominal contractions and healing after pregnancy.
 Even without GI issues present, women may notice that their belly shape is better at the beginning of the day and worse at the end of the day.
 This is due to fatigue and lack of endurance in the deep abdominal muscles that are responsible for posture and belly shape.

 Diastasis recti symptoms and the pelvic floor

 No discussion of diastasis recti is complete without also discussing the role of the pelvic floor.
-The pelvic floor is an umbrella term for the group of muscles that closes the bottom of the pelvis.
+The pelvic floor refers to the group of muscles that close the bottom of the pelvis.
 We typically associate these muscles with peeing, pooping, and sex, but they also have a huge impact on abdominal function and thus, on diastasis recti symptoms.

 Pelvic floor symptoms can look like any of the following:

 - incontinence with sneezing, laughing, coughing, lifting, running, or jumping